 Jubilee Year 2021–1700 Years of Jewish Life in Germany

-This year, 2021, we are celebrating 1700 Years of Jewish Life in Germany, with events initiated and organized by the association “321–2021: 1700 Years of Jewish Life in Germany” under the patronage of Federal German President Frank Walter Steinmeier.
+In 2021, under the patronage of Federal President Frank-Walter Steinmeier, we celebrated the festival year "1700 Years of Jewish Life in Germany", with events initiated and organized by the association “321–2021: 1700 Years of Jewish Life in Germany”.

 On December 11, 321 CE the Roman Emperor Constantine issued an edict at the request of the city elders of Cologne allowing them as a “general law” to admit Jews to the city council.
 Transmitted in the Codex Theodosianus, a 5th century collection of laws, the edict is regarded as the earliest written evidence of Jews living north of the Alps in Late Antiquity.

-Germania Judaica, the Cologne Jewish Library, is cooperating in two other exciting projects:
+Germania Judaica, the Cologne Jewish Library, was cooperating in two other exciting projects:

 Jewish Cologne on the Right Bank of the Rhine